-- Shakespeare
+- Shakespeare 'Macbeth'

-- A 19th-century novel
+- A 19th-century novel 'A Christmas Carol'

-- A modern drama text
+- A modern drama text 'An Inspector Calls'

-- Anthology of poetry
+- Anthology of poetry a collection of 15 poems, both modern and from Literary Heritage

 'English Literature is my favourite subject.
 I've really enjoyed reading A Christmas Carol this term!'
 'Year 10 was quite challenging as there were lots of new things to learn, but I'm feeling much more confident now.'